mifi/lossless-cut/README.md

 # LosslessCut 🎥 [![Travis](https://img.shields.io/travis/mifi/lossless-cut.svg)](https://travis-ci.org/mifi/lossless-cut) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/mifino)

 Simple and ultra fast cross platform tool for lossless trimming/cutting of video and audio files.
 Great for saving space by rough cutting your large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard many gigabytes of data without doing a slow re-encode and thereby losing quality.
 It extremely fast because it does an almost direct data copy.
-It uses the awesome ffmpeg (included) for doing the grunt work.
+It is fueled by the awesome ffmpeg (included) for doing the grunt work.
+It also features some other lossless operations on videos.

 ![Demo](https://github.com/mifi/gifs/raw/master/2019-01-28-lossless-cut.gif)